 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With two notable exceptions…
+With three notable exceptions…

-And lastly, this food also contains chelated minerals… minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals… minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Drs.
-Foster and Smith Canned Dog Food
+Foster and Smith Adult Canned Dog Food Review

-As a group, the brand features an average protein content of 44% and a mean fat level of 26%.
-Together, these figures suggest a carbohydrate content of 22% for the overall product line.
+As a group, the brand features an average protein content of 43% and a mean fat level of 32%.
+Together, these figures suggest a carbohydrate content of 17% for the overall product line.

-And a fat-to-protein ratio of about 58%.
+And a fat-to-protein ratio of about 74%.

 Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical canned dog food.
+And below-average carbs when compared to a typical wet dog food.

 A Final Word